MrChuhal/Smart-Garden-Arduino/README.md

 ```

 ## Known Limitations
-- The current version does not yet do the following:
+- The current version does not yet do the following successfully:
    - Show the camera input.
 It saves to PictureFolder at the user's folder
     - Allow the user to download a CSV.
 It saves to the user's folder as well
     - Update the pump thresholds for watering easily.
 Right now, you will have to edit sensorAPI to do this.